Fihade/CAMRA-KIT/README.md

-# CAMERA-KIT: A Camera App inspired by Halide's Design
+# CAMRA-KIT: A Camera App inspired by Halide's Design

 At first, I just want to make a Camera Engine as my Open Source Software.
 But I decide to code my first iOS/iPad app when I download an app named "Halide Mark II".
 Now the app capture engine by my SPCameraEngine.

 ## Overview

-The app that can only take photos is RAW camera means it's zoom factor is 1x.
-But you can switch camera if your iPhone has multiple lens.
+The app is a RAW camera means its zoom factor is 1.0.
+But you can change camera type from wide angle camera to ultra wide camera to get different camera lens if you iPhone has multiple lens.

+## Camera Engine
+In the project, I make a engine named SPCameraEngine just like a manager to manage current camera extends SPCamera, preview and focus view to promise the capture workflow more influence.
+So if you have interested in using camera engine to make your camera app, welcome to expand it and commit issues to improve it.

-## Main Functions
+## Features

 - [✅] Capture photo
 - [✅] Take RAW Photos or RAW+(RAW and JPEG) photos